apache/sling-old-svn-mirror/contrib/commons/mom/api/README.md

+# Apache Sling Message oriented Middleware API

+This module is part of the [Apache Sling](https://sling.apache.org) project.

-# Message Oriented Middleware API ( or message passing API).
+## Message Oriented Middleware API ( or message passing API).

 This bundle contains an API to support 2 types of message passing.
 Pub/Sub and Queue.
 Pub/Sub message passing supports the publication of messages to multiple subscribers.
 Queue